Return to USC School of Architecture

 Examples of public space and architecture from antiquity to the 21st century will be studied as part of the context of a city that has successfully projected its future without neglecting its past and present.
 Visits are planned within Spain and throughout Europe to expose students to the full range of historical and contemporary architecture.

-Fall Program in Asia: Emphasis on China and Urbanism
+Fall Program in Asia: Architecture and Landscape Urbanism

-The Asian Architecture and Landscape Urbanism program provides participating students the opportunity to engage and comprehend the full depth and global ramifications of the rapid changes that are taking place in China and other cities in Asia.
+The Asian Architecture and Landscape Urbanism program provides participating students the opportunity to engage and comprehend the full depth and global ramifications of the rapid changes that are taking place in countries such as Japan, South Korea, China, Singapore, Malaysia and Hong Kong.
 The complex and multiple factors that inform urbanism and define the built environment will be explored and analyzed both in terms of historical cultural source and contemporary manifestation.
 Participants in these academic engagements will include regional as well as international professionals, academics, historians, economists and local inhabitants through direct engagements required of the course curriculum.
 Students will bring this knowledge and point of view back to the school after their semester away to expand the discussion of urbanism to the larger community of students and faculty at the School of Architecture.